 Management of Chinook Salmon affects management of other species of salmon because run timing overlaps considerably.
-In recent years, people have been restricted from salmon fishing or using effective gear types such as large-mesh gillnets even when the majority of salmon in the river was Chum and Sockeye salmon.
+People have been restricted from salmon fishing or using effective gear types such as large-mesh gillnets in recent years, even when the majority of salmon in the river were Chum and Sockeye salmon.
 For example in 2017, the drainage was closed to the harvest of Chinook Salmon from May 20 through June 11.
 From June 12 through July 3, only four opportunities to harvest salmon with gillnets with up to 6-inch mesh were provided: three 12-hour opportunities and one 6-hour opportunity.
-People could harvest Chum and Sockeye salmon while live releasing Chinook Salmon, but with dip nets and not 6-inch or larger mesh gillnets that are typically used.
-Requiring people to use dip nets that allowed live release of Chinook Salmon prevented people from harvesting Chum and Sockeye salmon in large enough numbers to fill smokehouses, for example, and prevented people from retaining the few Chinook Salmon they could have caught and killed in their large-mesh gillnets.
+The opportunity to harvest Chum and Sockeye salmon while live releasing Chinook Salmon was allowed, but users were restricted to dip nets and not 6-inch or larger mesh gillnets that are typically used.
+Requiring the use dip nets and live release of Chinook Salmon prevented people from harvesting Chum and Sockeye salmon in large enough numbers to fill smokehouses, and prevented people from retaining the few Chinook Salmon they could have caught and killed in their large-mesh gillnets.